 Audio Rhetorics Podcast

-audio rhetorics is a short-form podcast that I started as a companion to my spring 2017 Advanced Exposition course on "aural writing."
+audio rhetorics is a three-episode short-form podcast that I created as a companion to my spring 2017 Advanced Exposition course on "aural writing."
 The episodes are designed to provide novice podcasters with a set of best-practices and rhetorical techinques for using sound to tell stories.
 You can listen and subscribe to audio rhetorics on Soundcloud.